raimohanska/nulzzzblog/2013_02_02_Chicken_Egg_Bacon.md

 So it happens to be the case that the value of `todosProperty` depends on user's interaction with the DOM elements corresponding each Todo item on the list.
 And these DOM elements will be added and removed based on changes to the `todosProperty`.
-Classic chicken'n'egg.
+Classic chicken-egg.

-The point of this blog post is to point out this common problem and present some of the known solutions.
+The point of this blog post is to present some of the known solutions to this problem.

 ## Event delegation (a.k.a live bindings)